David Harewood

-David Harewood OBE (born 8 December 1965) is a British actor and presenter.
-He is best known for his roles as CIA Counterterrorism Director David Estes in Homeland (2011–2012), and as J'onn J'onzz / Martian Manhunter and Hank Henshaw / Cyborg Superman in Supergirl (2015–2021).
+David Michael Harewood, OBE (born 8 December 1965) is an English actor and presenter who has served as president of the Royal Academy of Dramatic Art since February 2024.
+He is known for his television roles as David Estes in Homeland (2011–2012), J'onn J'onzz / Martian Manhunter and Hank Henshaw / Cyborg Superman in Supergirl (2015–2021).
+He has also appeared in films such as Blood Diamond, The Merchant of Venice, and Strings, whilst his video game roles include Usef Omar in Call of Duty: Infinite Warfare (2016) and Warlin Door in Alan Wake II (2023).

 Early life

-Harewood was born on 8 December 1965 in the Small Heath area of Birmingham, the son of a couple from Barbados who had moved to England in the late 1950s and early 1960s.
-His father was a lorry driver, while his mother was a caterer.
-He has a sister, Sandra, and two brothers, Rodger and Paul.
-He attended St Benedict's Junior School and Washwood Heath Academy.
-He was a member of the National Youth Theatre.
+David Michael Harewood was born in the Small Heath area of Birmingham on 8 December 1965.
+He has one sister and two brothers.
+His parents were part of the Windrush generation and had moved to England from Barbados in the late 1950s and early 1960s.
+His mother worked as a caterer and his father was a lorry driver.
+Harewood attended St Benedict's Junior School and Washwood Heath Academy.
+He later joined London's National Youth Theatre.
 In his youth, he worked at a wine bar in Birmingham city centre.
 At the age of 18, he gained a place at the Royal Academy of Dramatic Art.